Blue Shape Top

 The Mightier mechanism, step by step

 1. Make emotions visible.
 Our emotions impact lots of things – how we act, how our brain works, and how our body feels.
 But we can’t necessarily see our emotions, or choose how to act or think when something makes us anxious, stressed, frustrated, or excited.
-When kids play Mightier, the heart rate monitor on their arm connects to their gameplay on the Mightier app.
+When kids play Mightier, the heart rate sensor on their arm connects to their gameplay on the Mightier app.
 Kids actually see their heart rate, the proxy for their emotions, on the screen at all times.

 1. Create a visual language.
 Kids can see their heart rate in the Mightier Gizmo, which is broken down into a red zone, a grey zone, and a blue zone.
 When kids are calm, their heart rate rests in the blue zone.
-When they feel anxious, excited, frustrated, or overwhelmed their heart rate goes up and they eventually enter the red zone.
+When they feel anxious, excited, frustrated, or overwhelmed, their heart rate goes up and they eventually enter the red zone.
 This helps give kids a visual language for their emotions.

 1. Personalized experience.
-Every time a player straps on the heart rate monitor and begins a play session, Mightier’s algorithm adjusts for them.
+Every time a player straps on the heart rate sensor and begins a play session, Mightier’s algorithm adjusts for them.
 What that means is that, although all blue zones might look the same, your blue zone and your child’s blue zone are not the same on the backend.
 Every person’s resting heart rate is different, and Mightier takes that into account to make sure each player has an experience that feels right for them.

 1. Things get harder in red.
 As kids play Mightier’s different games, they quickly realize that things become more challenging when their heart rate goes up into their red zone.
 This is called the “inhibitor.”
 Depending on the game a child is playing, being in the red zone might mean that it’s hard to steer, difficult to aim, or that the timer speeds up.
 This added layer of challenge is exciting, but also encourages kids to find a way to get back to their blue zone so that their gameplay can return to normal.
 They also earn points and rewards for getting back to blue.

 1. Skill building and strategies.
 Kids will receive lots of visual cues to let them know they’re in the red zone, and even more encouragement and options for ways to bring their heart rate back down to the blue zone.
-The system will give them the option to pause and completely focus on cooling down, while also showing a variety of animated calming strategies – deep breathing, crossing the midline, progressive muscle relaxation, mindful tracing.
+The system will give them the option to pause and completely focus on cooling down, while also showing a variety of animated calming strategies – deep breathing, crossing the midline, progressive muscle relaxation, and mindful tracing.
 There are two very important points here.
 First, kids are not alone in how to figure this out, and Mightier’s guidance lets them explore and experiment with different calming strategies.
 Second, every person is different, and no one likes being told how they feel and what they’re supposed to do about it, so this exploration process is important.
 Kids feel proud and empowered to find what works for their body.

 1. See your control.
 As kids make sense of the Gizmo, see how their heart rate moves up and down, and learn ways to get back to blue, they’re seeing the power of their abilities in real time.
 This is meaningful, especially for kids who have consistently felt powerless to control their emotions and reactions in real life situations.